People tab access and permissions

 Yes.
 Owners can promote other members to owner.
 A workspace can have multiple owners.

-Can admins promote another member to owner?
+Can workspace admins promote another member to workspace owner?

-Can admins promote another member to owner?
+Can workspace admins promote another member to workspace owner?

 No. Only existing owners can promote another member to owner.
 Admins can manage every other role (admin, editor, viewer, collaborator).

-Can editors invite anyone?
+Can workspace editors invite anyone to the workspace?

-Can editors invite anyone?
+Can workspace editors invite anyone to the workspace?

 Editors can only invite viewers and external collaborators (the collaborator role is used when inviting non-members to a project).On Enterprise plans, owners and admins can remove this capability by turning on Restrict workspace invitations in Privacy & security.
-After that, only owners and admins can invite.
+After that, only workspace owners and admins can invite.

 Why are external collaborators on my member list?